The Easy Way to Walk to Golden Cap Jurassic Coast Dorset

 So that’s it really – just a great way to access Golden Cap, walk the dog, blow away the cobwebs, stretch your legs and all those other reasons we really shouldn’t need to go for a walk.

-If you follow my map it’s easy to get to Golden Cap
+Follow my map, it’s easy to get to Golden Cap

 Some ideas to stretch your legs further

 If you want more of a challenge then head off along the coast path (in the direction of Charmouth) and loop back to Langdon Woods via the little derelict chapel at Stanton St Gabriel’s.
 You could also keep going to Stonebarrow Hill, it’s 2 miles as the crow flies but sure to feel more like 5!
 Here your loving other half or less fit mates can be waiting with the kids and an ice cream!

-The other route is back down the hill the way you came you can then follow the signs into Chiddeock where you could go for lunch or a well deserved drink at the Anchor Inn (Seatown).
+The other route is back down the hill the way you came you can then follow the signs into Chiddeock.
+Here you could go for lunch or a well deserved drink at the Anchor Inn (Seatown) making this a great circular pub walk.
 This is seriously on my list to do, with or without the walking!

 Geocaching.
 Personally we’ve had limited family enthusiasm for geocaching, I think it was down to lack of preparation on my part – some of those boxes are really hard to find!!
 Anyway a quick look online at Golden Cap reveals a choice of caches, so if anyone wants to show us how it really works we’d be happy to tag along!